Update 2021: Links are updated

 I am blessed to be part of a Christian group, and a lovely mum had shared these Jesse Tree devotion and ornaments with us.
 (She had even offered to send me hard copies of the Christmas ornaments and devotion, but it was an easy download from the website. )

-The Advent resources consist of the following, and are available for download from the Martin Luther College website, along with past year devotions (PDF) .
+The Advent resources consist of the following, and are available for download from the Martin Luther College website, along with this year’s and past years’ devotions (PDF) .

 - The Jesse Tree Advent Daily devotions (for Adults and teenagers) in PDF.